cosmoshivani/CODSOFT/README.md

 # CODSOFT
 My solutions to the tasks

-Here you can see theh screenshots of all the codes tested in the compiler:
+Here you can see the screenshots of all the codes tested in the compiler:

 ## **1. Number Guessing Game**